-Our first foray outside of Japan was a prebooked tour to Mount Fuji and Hakone national park.
+Our first foray outside of Tokyo was a prebooked tour to Mount Fuji and Hakone national park.
 We picked a tour with an overnight stay and a shinkansen return ticket.
 The tour was leaving from Hamamatsucho bus station, a place which, apparently nobody has any clue where it is.
 Hopelessly lost and almost late we miraculously turned up just before the bus was leaving (this was before Google maps).

 The tour was booked through JTB Sunrise tours and was my first ever tour group experience.
 The bus was quite full that day but the tour guide was sweet and helpful.
 Our first stop with the Mount Fuji visitors centre, as it was (unsurprisingly) a cloudy day there wasn’t much to see there except to pick up a few souvineers.
 From there we headed all the way up to Mount Fuji 5th station, and the clouds cleared enough for me to see the very peak of Fuji.
 This was mid June so there was still some snow higher up.